OrleansContrib/Orleans.Http/readme.md

 This attribute can be applied only to methods.

-The value of `Patttern` property is used to generate the route of that method for a particular Http Verb.
+The value of `Patttern` property is used to generate the route of that method for a particular HTTP Verb.
 If the patttern starts with `/`, it will ignore all the prefixes and will be used as the de-facto route for that method.

 # Example usage

-Using the .Net Core Generic Host configure Orleans the same way you would and add the AspNet Core 3.0 to it:
+Using the .Net Core Generic Host configure Orleans the same way you would and add the ASP.NET Core to it:

 ```csharp
     var hostBuilder = new HostBuilder();